systembolaget/LED-lighting-tutorial-7d-Autonomous-LED-luminaire-with-solar-panel/README.md

-# LED lighting tutorial - Cordless solar powered LED light 7h @ 357lm with 3000K @ CRI 90
+# LED lighting tutorial - Cordless solar powered COB LED light for 7h @ 357lm

 Get fully off the grid with solar power.
 How to drive a high-CRI SMD LED with an automatic day/night P-channel MOSFET switch, solar panel and battery storage for 7 hours at full brightness